An abuse team has to deal with so many reports, and the end is never in sight.

 When someone talks about how they are going to be making a fortune soon because of an email they got.

 Many people don’t know how to decipher spam when they see it and don’t realize that it’s someone who is trying to get financial info from them.
 Financial scams are amongst the top forms of spam and it’s always those on the abuse team that laughs the loudest.

 This is What Happens

 When someone asks about what a DDoS attack is and how it happens, it’s hard for abuse team members not to find a little humor.
 This is for everyone that have likely tried to blame aliens for the attack on at least one occasion.
 They are also able to do it with a straight face.

 Organization is not common in the world of abuse teams.
-They often don't know which way is up because the constant number of emails that they get and they never have an organized desk.
-Even when it does become organized in one way or another, it's still identified as chaos by the onlooker.
+They often don’t know which way is up because of the constant number of emails that they get and they never have an organized desk.
+Even when it does become organized in one way or another, it’s still identified as chaos by the onlooker.